 Don't wait to do old exams: As I have said a number of times, I believe the best use of study time is doing old exams.
 If you don't yet have a completed outline and you haven't yet reviewed all the course material, consider letting those wait just a bit and getting your feet wet with an old exam as an active learning exercise.
 You might spend just an hour or less looking over the topics from the semester and then dive into an old exam.
+If you want to save for later the more recent exams like Mammoth Gardens and The Voyage of Captain A. Von Shure, that's fine; pick up an older old exam, like Buckaroo Gulch, Secret Agent Bride, or Atomic Avalanche.
 Try doing it without timing yourself, and just use it as a way to get your mind engaged in the task of analyzing facts using the law you've soaked up over the semester.
 I think that will help you stay focused on what matters once you turn to other modes of studying (reviewing, outlining, etc.).
 Then keep taking breaks to do more old exams.